clarkwalcott/CSSDI_Research/README.md

-# Classroom Interaction System Supporting Distributed Instruction (CISSDI):
+# Research for Classroom Interaction System Supporting Distributed Instruction (CISSDI) with Dale Musser:
 *Hybrid course.
 Online and in class.*

 ## Current Situation: